raspberrypilearning/safeguarding-module/en/quiz1/question_9.md

 legend: Question 9 of 9
 ---

-Is CC’ing parents on all direct email communication to learners an example of 'Good practice' or 'Poor practice'?
+Is it good practice or bad practice to cc parents in on all direct email communication to learners?

 --- choices ---
 - (x) Good practice